RazifCode/RazifCode/README.md

 💻 **Bot Builder | Automation Enthusiast | Tech Explorer**

 🌟 Welcome to my GitHub!
-I enjoy experimenting with automation, bot development, and cloud-based solutions.
-Most of my projects revolve around **WhatsApp Bots, APIs, and creative web design**.

 ---

 ### 🚀 About Me
 - 🔭 Currently working on: **WhatsApp Bot Tutorials, My Website**
-- 🌱 Currently learning more about **Node.js, HTML, CSS, and API integration**
 - 💡 My main interests: **automation & creativity in coding**
-- 🎨 Sometimes I do **art & design** as a hobby

 ---